circa10a/ava/docs/getting-started.md

 ### Non-Docker

-Ava can run locally as a nodejs process.
+Ava can run locally as a node.js process.
 To start Ava as a node.js process, issue the command into your terminal.
-You may have to issue `npm install` prior to starting the server if you have not done so prior..
+You may have to issue `npm install` prior to starting the server if you have not done so prior.

 **NOTE:** The command must be issued in the project root.